Text2Interaction: Establishing Safe and Preferable Human-Robot Interaction: Conclusion and Limitations

 \section{Conclusion and Limitations}

-We presented a framework to include human preference in three levels of the robotics stack: task, motion, and control.
-By optimizing over the combined probability of geometric feasibility and user satisfaction, we find task and motion plans that are more likely to fulfill both criteria than related baselines.
+We presented a framework to include human preferences from a single user instruction in three levels of the robotic software stack: task, motion, and control.
+By optimizing over the combined probability that the plan is feasible and satisfies the user instruction, we find task and motion plans that are more likely to fulfill both criteria than related baselines.
 The overwhelming majority of users found that \texttointeraction{} integrates their preferences easily.

-One limitation of \texttointeraction{} is its dependence on the in-context examples for the LLM prompts.
-If the user request is strongly out of context, the LLM is unlikely to output reasonable results.
+One limitation of our work is the dependence on in-context examples for the LLM prompts.
+If the user request is semantically out of distribution of these examples~\cite{elhafsi_2023_SemanticAnomaly}, the LLM is unlikely to output reasonable results.
 Unfortunately, as of now, LLMs tend to hallucinate solutions in such cases instead of returning an empty preference function.
-Possible solutions could be an out-of-distribution detection for in-context examples or fine-tuning an LLM on a large set of preference examples to improve generalization.
-Furthermore, we assume the user's preference is fully communicated through language instructions.
+Possible solutions could be to perform out-of-distribution detection for in-context examples or fine-tuning an LLM on a large set of preference examples to improve generalization.
+Furthermore, we assume the user preference is fully communicated through language instructions.
 Most human-human interactions, however, include non-verbal communication, which \texttointeraction{} currently does not capture.
-Future work could try to integrate other forms of communication through methods like gesture recognition and vision language models.
+Future work could integrate other forms of communication through methods like gesture recognition and vision language models.

-\acknowledgments{ The authors gratefully acknowledge financial support by the Horizon 2020 EU Framework Project CONCERT under grant 101016007.
-Funded by the Federal Ministry of Education and Research (BMBF).
-This work was supported by a fellowship within the IFI programme of the German Academic Exchange Service (DAAD).
+\acknowledgments{ The authors gratefully acknowledge financial support by the Horizon 2020 EU Framework Project CONCERT under grant 101016007, and by the Deutsche Forschungsgemeinschaft (German Research Foundation) under grant number AL 1185/33-1.
+This research was funded in part by the Federal Ministry of Education and Research (BMBF), and supported by a fellowship within the IFI programme of the German Academic Exchange Service (DAAD).
+Toyota Research Institute provided funds to support this work.
+This work was also supported by the National Aeronautics and Space Administration (NASA) under the University Leadership Initiative (ULI) program.

 }

 \appendixpage